Do I Need Algaecide in My Pool? Pool Care Guide

 Copper-Based Algaecides

 More powerful but require careful dosing to avoid staining.
 Reserve these for persistent algae problems or pools with chronic issues.
-Always test copper levels with a Taylor test kit and keep below 0.5 ppm.
+Always test copper levels with a Taylor test kit and keep total copper below 0.3 ppm (below 0.2 ppm for sensitive surface types to avoid staining).

 Quaternary Ammonium (Quat Pool Algaecides)